Passover: Chol HaMoed: The intermediate days of Passover

 In Israel, Passover lasts for seven days with the first and last days being major Jewish holidays.
 In Orthodox and Conservative communities, no work is performed on those days, with most of the rules relating to the observances of Shabbat being applied.

 Outside Israel, in Orthodox and Conservative communities, the holiday lasts for eight days with the first two days and last two days being major holidays.
 In the intermediate days necessary work can be performed.
 Reform Judaism observes Passover over seven days, with the first and last days being major holidays.

 Like the holiday of Sukkot, the intermediary days of Passover are known as Chol HaMoed (festival weekdays) and are imbued with a semi-festive status.
-It is a time for family outings and picnic lunches of matzo, hardboiled eggs, fruits and vegetables, and Passover treats such as macaroons and homemade candies.
+It is a time for family outings and picnic lunches of matzah, hardboiled eggs, fruits and vegetables, and Passover treats such as macaroons and homemade candies.

-Passover cake recipes call for potato starch or Passover cake flour made from finely granulated matzo instead of regular flour, and a large amount of eggs to achieve fluffiness.
-Cookie recipes use matzo farfel (broken bits of matzo) or ground nuts as the base.
+Passover cake recipes call for potato starch or Passover cake flour made from finely granulated matzah instead of regular flour, and a large amount of eggs to achieve fluffiness.
+Cookie recipes use matzah farfel (broken bits of matzah) or ground nuts as the base.
 For families with Eastern European backgrounds, borsht, a soup made with beets, is a Passover tradition.

 While kosher for Passover packaged goods are available in stores, some families opt to cook everything from scratch during Passover week.
 In Israel, families that do not kasher their ovens can bake cakes, casseroles, and even meat on the stovetop in a Wonder Pot, an Israeli invention consisting of three parts: an aluminium pot shaped like a Bundt pan, a hooded cover perforated with venting holes, and a thick, round, metal disc with a center hole which is placed between the Wonder Pot and the flame to disperse heat.